Slovak government parties see hope of EFSF compromise

 TOUGH DEMANDS

-Coalition leaders in Slovakia were expected to discuss the SaS proposal Monday.
+Coalition leaders in Slovakia were expected to discuss the SaS proposal on Monday.

 The SaS opposes any bailouts in the euro zone, especially if they come at the cost of taxpayers in Slovakia.